aacl2025-srw/aacl2025-srw.github.io/src/pages/cfp.md

 There are many good reasons to submit to the IJCNLP-AACL SRW, such as:

 - **Mentorship program**: IJCNLP-AACL SRW provides a unique opportunity for students to receive constructive feedback and to improve their work through a pre-submission mentorship program.
+For more information on mentorship, please check the [Pre-Submission Mentorship Program](/mentorship).

 - **Improving your publication record**: Publishing a paper as an undergraduate or as a MSc/MA student is beneficial when applying for a PhD program.
 Publishing a paper in an IJCNLP-AACL SRW can be really helpful for improving students’ publication record.